-For some people, especially bloggers, writers or even many others, this is indeed a sad news!
+For some, especially bloggers, writers or even many others, this is indeed sad news!

 I mean, the hours allotted in a day is not sufficient to fulfill most of their day job!

-I mean, the hours allotted in an hour is not sufficient to fulfill most of their day job!
-In this roundup post titled, ‘130+ Experts Reveals Their Secrets On Sleep and Productivity.
+In this roundup post titled, 130+ Experts Reveals Their Secrets On Sleep and Productivity

-The contributors’ are from many different countries and speak about sleep and its effects on their productivity.
+The contributors are from many different countries and they speak about sleep experiences and their effects on productivity.

-Yes, I am sure this is not only the problem with bloggers, but it’s a problem with many of the busybodies in different fields!
-Anyways, that is not the subject of this post at the same time it is very much related to it.
+I am sure this is not only the problem with bloggers, but it’s a problem with many of the busybodies in different fields!
+Anyways, that is not the subject of this post at the same time it is very much related too.